haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-b.md

 ```

 Prefer to fetch directly from GitHub Actions artifactory?
-It seems reasonable, to fetch directly from the job build and save the 3rd party CDN such as swaggerHub, and of course, it should give the ability to run on a side-branch and build API on the latest build of each branch, so all sounds great... but GitHub doesn't have yet such public API to get latest artifactory by branch name 😒
+It seems reasonable, to fetch directly from the job build and skip the 3rd party CDN such as swaggerHub, and of course, it should give the ability to run on a side-branch and build API on the latest build of each branch, so all sounds great... but GitHub doesn't have yet such public API to get latest artifactory by branch name 😒

 Lucky us, superiorly there is a solution for it 😊